Keyboard shortcuts

 Directives are system values that modify the encoding context.

-Syntactically, a directive is a top-level s-expression annotated with $ion.
+Syntactically, a directive is a top-level e-expression $ion.
 Its first child value is an operation name.
 The operation determines what changes will be made to the encoding context and which clauses may legally follow.

 (clause_1 /*...*/)